InformaticsMatters/docking-validation/targets/dhfr/expts/vs-dekois/README.md

 ### Number of poses needed
 The rDock runs analysed above used 50 poses for each ligand.
-Can we get similar results with fewer poses.
+Can we get similar results with fewer poses?
 We don't need to re-run the docking, we can just use the ones from the 50 poses but only use the first n poses.

 All we need to do is slightly change the way we generate the data for the ROC curves.